Uploading and Storing Data

 - You can access your plots from any browser

-The sync happens automatically in the background - there's no need to manually save or sync your work.
+Once enabled, sync happens automatically in the background.
+There's no need to manually save or sync your work.
+Note that this functionality stops when your premium pass ends!

 Press the button above the table to download the data of that table in CSV format.

-CSV files can be uploaded and read into the table.
-Upload a CSV by pressing the button above the table and select your CSV file.
+CSV files can be uploaded and read into each table separately.
+Each table (Points, Lines, Areas, Text) has its own Upload button.
+Upload a CSV by pressing the button above the specific table you want to populate and select your CSV file.

 CSV files must be formatted correctly.